Collaboration Workflow

 -

-collaboration_requestnotifications or email invites linking to the project. -
+Watch for collaboration request notifications or email invites linking to the project.

 Review the Overview and, where applicable, Compliance details before accepting.